MirraiSougi/adk-ts/README.md

 # ADK TypeScript: Agent Development Kit
+Create a new branch for thi commit and start a pull request.

 The Agent Development Kit (ADK) for TypeScript provides a comprehensive framework for building sophisticated AI agents with multi-LLM support, advanced tool integration, memory systems, and flexible conversation flows.
 Built from the ground up for production use, ADK enables developers to create intelligent, autonomous systems that can handle complex multi-step tasks.